JanssenProject/jans/docs/admin/config-guide/smtp-configuration.md

 ### Delete SMTP Sever Configuration

-To delete the SMTP Sever Configuration using `delete-config-smtp` Operation id, use the command below.
+To delete the SMTP Sever, we can use the `delete-config-smtp` operation id. run the following command

 ```bash title="Command"
 /opt/jans/jans-cli/config-cli.py --operation-id delete-config-smtp